Top Tips - Sailing Fitness

-As the start of the sailing season fast approaches, it’s time to step your training programme up a gear, if you haven’t done so already.
+As the start of the sailing season fast approaches, it’s time to step your training programme up a gear, and get your sailing fitness on track.
 As race yachts get faster, more advanced and physically more demanding, it’s becoming even more important to make sure you and your crew are strong, fit and healthy for the racing season ahead.
 In fact, year-round training will ensure you are fit enough to perform throughout the season and perhaps enjoy your time on the water even more.

-Pinnacle Performance is a specialist in helping athletes, whatever their health and fitness goal, to get results and progress in their chosen sport.
-Within sailing specifically, they have trained Volvo Ocean Race crews, Sailing Olympians and National Champions, but they are also passionate about helping amateur sailing crews to make personal gains, whatever level they are competing at.
+Pinnacle Performance are specialists in helping athletes, whatever their health and fitness goal, to get results and progress in their chosen sport.
+Within sailing specifically, they have trained Volvo Ocean Race crews, Sailing Olympians and National Champions, but they are also passionate about helping amateaur sailing crews to make personal gains, whatever level they are competing at.
 Even if you are not racing very often and just want to be able to move around the boat a bit better, a structured training programme can work wonders.

 Here, Pinnacle Performance Coach Jamie Gabbidon gives us 5 top tips on how to make the most of your time in the gym to make sure you perform at your best on the water this year…